isaacm21/Tweet_Classifier/README.md

-# Emergency Tweet Classification and Model Deployment
+# Emergency Tweet Classification and BERT Model Deployment
 October, 2021

 In colaboration with Maor Ronen and Magen Lahat

 ![](readme_images/flask.png)

-We have created a model that classifies whether a tweet is an emergency or not.
+We have implemented a BERT model that classifies whether a tweet is an emergency or not.
 The model was trained on a dataset provided by Kaggle as part of a competition (https://www.kaggle.com/c/nlp-getting-started).